peter88213/nvhelp-en/source/basic_concepts.rst

 *Unused*.

 Normal
-   -  “Normal” type parts, chapters, and sections are counted.
+   -  "Normal" type parts, chapters, and sections are counted.
 The totals are displayed in the status bar.
-   -  “Normal” type sections are exported to the manuscript and included in the word count.
+   -  "Normal" type sections are exported to the manuscript and included in the word count.
-   -  “Normal” type parts and chapters can have subelements of each type.
+   -  "Normal" type parts and chapters can have subelements of each type.
-   -  “Normal” type tree elements are color coded according to the `coloring mode settings <view_menu.html#coloring-mode>`__.
+   -  "Normal" type tree elements are color coded according to the `coloring mode settings <view_menu.html#coloring-mode>`__.

 Unused